projectcalico/calico/felix/docs/config-params.md

 ### `NftablesFilterDenyAction` (config file) / `nftablesFilterDenyAction` (YAML)

-FilterDenyAction controls what happens to traffic that is denied by network policy.
-By default Calico blocks traffic with a "drop" action.
+Controls what happens to traffic that is denied by network policy.
+By default, Calico blocks traffic with a "drop" action.
 If you want to use a "reject" action instead you can configure it here.

 | Detail |   |
 | --- | --- |